iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 Above, we use an :class:`.IQMFakeAdonis` instance to run a noisy simulation of ``circuit`` on a simulated 5-qubit Adonis chip.

-To customize the noise parameters, you can generate a personalized chip sample by creating an instance of the :class:`.IQMChipSample`` class.
-For an example, refer to the implementation of :class:`.IQMFakeAdonis`.
+To customize the noise parameters, you can generate a personalized chip sample by creating an instance of the :class:`.IQMChipSample` class.

-Once you have created a `some_chip_sample` object, which is an instance of :class:`.IQMChipSample`, you can create your backend using the following code:
+Once you have created a ``some_chip_sample`` object, you can create your backend using the following code:

 .. code-block:: python

     from qiskit_iqm import IQMFakeBackend
     IQMFakeBackend(some_chip_sample)

 More advanced examples